-- declaration of fiscal emergency, the funding model described above shall be reinstated.] - (C) The Office of the City Attorney shall advise and represent the Office of Internal Audit, except that the Office of Internal Audit may[, in consultation with the City Attorney,] [notify the City Attorney should it] select an independent legal counsel to advise and represent the Office [of Internal Audit] as needed in the event of a conflict of interest that [the City Attorney determines cannot otherwise be cured internally.] [could threaten its independence.
-If the City Auditor retains or employs independent legal counsel, the Office of Internal Audit shall be the client and is entitled to the benefits and privileges thereof.] - (D) The Office of Internal Audit shall comply with all [city ordinances and policies] [City rules and regulations] dealing with administrative functions including but not limited to those dealing with personnel[, the merit system,] and procurements. - (E) The Office of Internal Audit shall employ such staff as necessary to carry out its functions as prescribed by this article, including but not limited to the City Auditor, professional audit staff and other staff as may be necessary, subject to budget sufficiency and city personnel [policies and procedures] [rules and regulations].
-The City Auditor has sole authority to hire, promote, set compensation for, discipline or discharge the staff of the Office of Internal Audit in a manner consistent with the [Merit System Ordinance and the Grade Series Pay Plan] [City rules and regulations]. - (F) The Office of Internal Audit shall provide staff support to the Committee and [the Citizens' Independent Salary Commission and] administrative staff support to the Office of the Inspector General. - (G) [The City Auditor will ensure that the internal audit activity remains free of conditions that threaten the ability of the activity to carry out its activities in an unbiased matter.
+33 reinstated.]
+1 (C) The Office of the City Attorney shall advise and represent the Office 2 of Internal Audit, except that the Office of Internal Audit may[, in consultation 3 with the City Attorney,] [select independent legal counsel from the conflict 4 counsel list maintained by the Office of the City Attorney, or other attorney 5 selected with the assistance of and through the City Attorney's Office. select 6 an independent legal counsel to advise and represent the Office as needed in 7 the event of a conflict of interest that the City Attorney determines cannot 8 otherwise be cured internally.]

+9 (D) The Office of Internal Audit shall comply with all [city ordinances and 10 policies] [City rules and regulations] dealing with administrative functions 11 including but not limited to those dealing with personnel[, the merit system,] 12 and procurements.

+13 (E) The Office of Internal Audit shall employ such staff as necessary to 14 carry out its functions as prescribed by this article, including but not limited to 15 the City Auditor, professional audit staff and other staff as may be necessary, 16 subject to budget sufficiency and city personnel [policies and procedures] 17 [rules and regulations].
+The City Auditor has sole authority to [recruit, appoint, 18 employ] hire, promote, set compensation for, discipline or discharge the staff 19 of the Office of Internal Audit in a manner consistent with the [Merit System 20 Ordinance and the Grade Series Pay Plan] [City rules and regulations].

+(F) The Office of Internal Audit shall provide staff support to the Committee and [the Citizens' Independent Salary Commission and] administrative staff support to the Office of the Inspector General.

+(G) [The City Auditor will ensure that the internal audit activity remains free of conditions that threaten the ability of the activity to carry out its activities in an unbiased matter.
 The internal audit activity will have no direct operational responsibility or authority over any of the activities audited.]

-Neither the City Auditor nor any employee of the Office of Internal Audit shall engage in any partisan political activities or the political affairs of the [city]

-[City] during work hours.
-[If independence or objectivity is impaired in fact or
+Neither the City Auditor nor any employee of the Office of Internal Audit shall engage in any partisan political activities or the political affairs of the [city] 30 [City] during work hours.
+[If independence or objectivity is impaired in fact or 31 appearance, the City Auditor will disclose the details of the impairment to the 32 Committee.]
+33